 - Track each step and process of your inventory and warehouse.

-- Can see the stocks of multiple warehouses and its location
+- Can see the stocks of multiple warehouses and their location.

 - Reduces the risk of been stock-out, as it locates the items across the various warehouses.